Always Dreaming

-Always Dreaming (foaled February 25, 2014) is a champion American Thoroughbred racehorse who won the 2017 Kentucky Derby and Florida Derby.
+Always Dreaming (February 25, 2014 – December 10, 2024) was an American Thoroughbred racehorse who won the 2017 Kentucky Derby and Florida Derby.
 He had four wins from eleven starts, and earnings of $2,415,860.

 Background

-Always Dreaming is a dark bay colt who was bred in Kentucky by Santa Rosa Partners (Gerry Dilger and Mike Ryan).
-He is from the first crop of foals sired by Bodemeister, the runner-up in both the 2012 Kentucky Derby and Preakness Stakes.
+Always Dreaming was a dark bay colt who was bred in Kentucky by Santa Rosa Partners (Gerry Dilger and Mike Ryan).
+He was from the first crop of foals sired by Bodemeister, the runner-up in both the 2012 Kentucky Derby and Preakness Stakes.
 The dam of Always Dreaming, Above Perfection, was an exceptional sprinter who won the Las Flores Handicap in 2002.
 Above Perfection's earlier foals include Grade I winner Hot Dixie Chick.
 Although both Bodemeister and Above Perfection were known for their speed, there are multiple stamina influences further back in the pedigree.

 Always Dreaming was sold at the Keeneland September 2015 Yearling Sale for $350,000.
 He was bought by Anthony Bonomo's Brooklyn Boyz Stables and his wife Mary Ellen's MeB Stables.
 "My son (Anthony Jr.) was doing the bidding.
 I was working.
 I gave him the budget and thank God he went over it," said Bonomo.
 "I could tell you that two years ago, on the day we bought the horse, I was really upset.
 You flash forward two years and I can't kiss him enough.
 He has a keen eye."

 In the summer of 2016, Bonomo and Vincent Viola, both long-time racing fans from Brooklyn, decided to join forces, a move that affected the ownership of Always Dreaming.
 Viola owns St. Elias Stable and his wife is the owner of Teresa Viola Racing Stable.
 "I'm a couple of years older (than Bonomo), but we played baseball together and, you know each other from the neighborhood," said Viola before the 2017 Kentucky Derby.
 "When I got back into the Thoroughbreds, I called Anthony.
 We were doing the same thing separately, so we decided to do it together, and that's exactly what you see here."

 In early 2017, the Bonomos and Violas sold a minority interest in Always Dreaming to West Point Thoroughbreds and Siena Farm.

 Originally trained by Dominick Schettino, Always Dreaming was transferred to the barn of Todd Pletcher in September 2016.

+Always Dreaming died from colic on December 10, 2024, at the age of 10.

 Racing career

 2016: two-year-old season

-Always Dreaming raced twice at age two, finishing third in his debut on July 1, 2016 at Belmont Park and second in his next start at Saratoga on August 20.
+Always Dreaming raced twice at age two, finishing third in his debut on July 1, 2016, at Belmont Park and second in his next start at Saratoga on August 20.

 In September, Always Dreaming was transferred to the barn of Todd Pletcher, who decided the colt would benefit from some time off.
 When Always Dreaming returned to training, Pletcher could see an improvement.
 "We could see right away," he said, "as soon as we were breezing him, that he had extra special talent."